Shadow21AR/voidread/_posts/2025-06-06-CEH Engage.md

 Answer: `Apache`

 ### Challenge 5:
 You’re a cybersecurity investigator assigned to a high-priority case.
-Martin is suspected of engaging in illegal crypto activities, and it’s believed that he has stored his crypto account password in a file named $ollers.txt.
+Martin is suspected of engaging in illegal crypto activities, and it’s believed that he has stored his crypto account password in a file named `$ollers.txt`.
 Your mission is to crack the SSH credentials for Martin’s machine within the 192.168.10.0/24 subnet and retrieve the password from the $ollers.txt file.
 (Hint: Search in the folders present on the Desktop to find the target file) *(Format: `aNaa**NNNNNAA*`)*{: .highlight}
 ```bash
 - nmap -p 22 192.168.10.0/24 --open
 - hydra -l Martin -P password.txt 192.168.10.101